 \subsection{Result Analysis}

 In Fig. \ref{fig:TriplePlay-output}, we demonstrate the TriplePlay's proficiency in semantic understanding and precise text generation tailored to the specific visual context of each client.
 Each FL client's local visual data, ranging from the activity of a hospital patient to a zebra herd, is processed to produce accurate and contextually appropriate textual descriptions.
 This highlights the model's ability to understand and articulate fine-grained details from diverse visual inputs, ensuring personalized and relevant textual outputs based on the local datasets.
 In Figure \ref{fig:gpuvsacc} (left), the resource usage of FedCLIP versus TriplePlay is illustrated through a line graph that details the percentage of GPU utilization across a spectrum of communication rounds from $0$ to $500$.
 The FedCLIP line exhibits significant fluctuations, with utilization percentages oscillating between approximately 60\% and 70\%, indicating a variable demand on the GPU resources throughout the communication rounds.
 In stark contrast, our proposed approach, TriplePlay maintains a remarkably steady and lower GPU utilization, consistently around the 35\% mark, indicating a more efficient and stable usage of GPU resources over time.
 This visual data clearly suggests that the TriplePlay method ensures a more uniform and possibly more efficient GPU usage profile compared to FedCLIP.

-Figure \ref{fig:gpuvsacc} (right) presents a comparative visualization of the accuracy trajectories between the FedCLIP methodology and our QLoRa Fine-tuning approach over 500 communication rounds.
-Starting below a $0.6$ accuracy, FedCLIP gradually improves, eventually leveling off around the $0.7$ mark as the rounds advance, showcasing a steady enhancement in performance with more communication rounds.
+In Figure \ref{fig:gpuvsacc} (right), we present a comparison of the accuracy trajectories between the FedCLIP methodology and TriplePlay over $500$ communication epochs.
+FedCLIP improves gradually with a starting accuracy below $60\%$, and shows a steady model improvement.
 Conversely, our proposed method, TriplePlay demonstrates a sharp increase in accuracy early on, crossing the $0.6$ threshold within the initial $50$ rounds.
 After this quick rise, while the accuracy continues to improve, it does so at a more moderate pace, surpassing the $0.7$ level just beyond the 100th round.